Street Fighter Collection 2 (PlayStation)

 Street Fighter Collection 2 was released as part of the Capcom Generation series of classic games compilations in Japan.
-This was originally the plan for the US version as well, but for some reason Capcom couldn't manage to release any of the other compilations in the US (despite having advertised them in a sales catalog), so they changed the title for the international releases.
+This was originally the plan for the US version as well, but for some reason Capcom couldn't manage to release any of the other compilations in the US (despite having advertised them in a sales catalog, and having the first four compilations released into one game in Europe), so they changed the title for the international releases.
 Since a Street Fighter Collection was already released, they simply took the title of the previous compilation and slapped a "2" next to the logo.

 The "Now Loading" screen that is displayed following the Capcom logo animation is a bit fancier in the international version.

 Subtitles were added to the logos on the opening sequence to make the different iterations of the game more distinguishable for overseas players.
 Champion Edition and Hyper Fighting were titled Street Fighter II Dash and Street Fighter II Dash Turbo respectively in Japan, but the word "Dash" was represented by the apostrophe-like symbol (a prime to be precise) next to the numeral, rather than being a written word on the title.
 Moreover, the Hyper Fighting logo was different for the international releases - since the word "Turbo" wasn't actually written on the international version of the game's title, it was instead added to the subtitle.